-Jaipur, unlike other medieval cities of the region, was deliberately planned as a new city on the plains.
-It was meant to be open for trade as opposed to the hilly terrain and military cities of past.
+Jaipur City is unlike other medieval cities of the region.
+It was deliberately planned as a new city on the plains.
+Jaipur was meant to be open for trade as opposed to the hilly terrain and military cities of past.
 Still, its planning ensured a response to the surrounding hill tops in all directions.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.